LOADING ...

 A brand new lion

-That dots a line up through the
+That a line up through the draw

 And slowly back

-somewhere in the bitter night
+Where in the bitter night

 He like a spirit

-the realm of vision
+Beyond the of vision

-Not I nor horse could it
+Not I nor could hear it

 But yet the proof that there he

-Cut fresh into the
+Cut into the snow

-And still I shiver at the
+And I shiver at the thought

-Of and why he goes
+Of where and why he

-Where deep the canyon
+deep the canyon cuts

 Into the mountain's bowels